In addition to services such as document delivery or interlibrary loan, we can:

-- retrieval of materials from the stacks
+- retrieve materials from the stacks

-- reference or other assistance by appointment
+- provide reference or other assistance by appointment

-- modified reserve loan periods
+- modify reserve loan periods

-For questions about more specific services at a particular library call the individual from each library designated as coordinator for services for persons with disabilities, or for a smaller library, call the number listed in this guide.
+For questions about more specific services at a particular library, call the individual from each library designated as coordinator for services for persons with disabilities, or for a smaller library, call the number listed in this guide.
 For answers to questions relating to library system-wide services or suggestions for service improvement, call the Libraries' Coordinator of Services for Persons with Disabilities, Megan Lotts, at 848-932-7189.
 Services provided by the law libraries may vary; check with those libraries directly for more information.

 For information about non-library services, call the Coordinator of Services for Students with Disabilities at your college of enrollment or affiliation.